muskit/WacK-Repackager/HOWTO.md

 We're done with UAssetGUI now.
 Feel free to close it.

 ### Jackets
-For the moment, this process pulls jackets available from WACCA's song listing website.
+For the moment, this process pulls jackets available from WACCA's song listings website.
+This unfortunately means that some songs may not have a jacket.

 ### Song Audio
-Make sure you have the latest publically available game files.
+Make sure you have the latest publicly available game files.
 This process will likely not work with older files!